Mother’s Day – God Bless Mothers – On Earth and In Heaven

 When she hugged me, she said that there was an aura around me.
 That was six years ago as of this writing and she tells the aura story to people.
 So, I can tell you, prayer changes things.
 She also thanked me for all that I had done for her.
 We still hug when we leave each other.

 If you have a strong relationship, then give thanks for that.
 Never take that special relationship for granted.

 No one prepares you to be a mother.
 Certainly, no one prepares you for losing a child.

-This week I just met a gentleman through a business connection.
+I met a gentleman through a business connection named Kevin Burdick.
 He casually mentioned a couple of personal websites he had.
 Later that night, after our conversation, I checked out his sites.
 I was shocked to find out that one site provides headstones to families who have lost their babies.
 He started this foundation after losing his baby, a daughter named Dempsey, who only lived for 31 days.
 I’ll repeat that number, 31 days.

 My heart went out to him and to the mother, for no one prepares you to spend nine months of a pregnancy loving and caring for the arrival of a new baby, only to have this life not come to be.